 Four Steps to Maintain and Increase Your Endowment

-Editor’s Note: ECF’s Endowment Management Solutions program covers the complete spectrum of endowment needs from starting an endowment fund and updating endowment policies, to investing prudently and spending wisely.
+This post was updated in February 2022 to reflect current information about Endowments.
+ECF’s Endowment Management program covers the complete spectrum of endowment needs from starting an endowment fund and updating endowment policies, to investing prudently and spending wisely.
 For more information, click here.

 If you are using income from your endowment and investments to support the operating budget of your church, there is a good chance you are taking more from them every year than is sustainable over the long term.
 There are two reasons generally that investments come to be overspent.